microsoft/scs25-copilot-studio-extensibility/README.md

 - ☕ Tea/coffee throughout the day
 - 🍽️ Lunch

-## 💰 Workshop Fees

-There is a fee payable for this workshop.
-These fees cover:

-- 🏢 Venue hire costs
-- ☕ Food and beverages
-- 🍽️ Lunch
-- 📋 All associated hosting expenses

-> **Important:** Our workshop instructor team are volunteers and are not being paid by South Coast Summit.

-## 🛠️ Technical Setup

-Before the workshop, please ensure you have:

-1. **Development Environment**
-   - Visual Studio Code or preferred IDE
-   - Node.js (latest LTS version)
-   - Git for version control

-1. **Accounts & Access**
-   - Power Platform developer account
-   - Azure subscription (trial is sufficient)
-   - GitHub account for repository access

-1. **Browser**
-   - Modern web browser (Chrome, Edge, Firefox)
-   - Ensure cookies and JavaScript are enabled

 ## 📚 Workshop Materials

 All workshop materials, code samples, and exercises will be available in this repository.
 Make sure to: